fangzhouli/JuliaSet/README.md

-# JuliaSet
+MatLab
-Plot and compute Julia set in MATLAB
+Creating graphs for Julia Sets and Filled Julia Sets.